 - Article Personal data: Getting it right with GDPRTo learn more about the definition of personal data, why it’s in the news and why it’s being tightly regulated by laws like the General Data Protection Regulation (GDPR), we interviewed Jay Exum, Privacy Counsel at SAS.

-- Article What is data governance?Insights to the dangers for organisations failing to effectively manage their data, using mismatched tools & provide solutions to the problems faced.
+- Article What is Data Governance & Why Does It Matter?Insights to the dangers for organisations failing to effectively manage their data, using mismatched tools & provide solutions to the problems faced.